achurch/libnogg/.github/README.md

 compile with any standards-compliant compiler.
-The library does not rely on any external environmental services other than stdio for reading from file-based streams, and this specific functionality can be disabled for environments such as embedded systems in which stdio is unavailable.
+The library does not rely on any external environmental services other than stdio for reading from file-based streams, and this specific functionality can be disabled for environments such as embedded systems in which stdio is unavailable or too expensive to include.

 The included Makefile is written for GNU Make and supports building in POSIX-compatible environments (such as Linux, Mac OS X, and Windows